delta3d/delta3d/delta3d/readme.txt

    -----
    Requries RTI package to be installed!
 We cannot distribute RTI with Delta3D, so you are on your own.
-The dtHLA module is compiled and tested against RTI-S 1.3_D11A although any RTI should work.
+The dtHLA module is compiled and tested against RTI-S 1.3_D11A although any RTI supporting spec 1.3 should work.

    To build the module dtHLA, example testHLA, and utility hlaStealthViewer, you must add your RTI include and lib paths to the project settings or to